sciserver/sciserver-compute-images/heasarc/README.md

 ### Description Of The Images
-In the folloing, each image starts with the image before it.
+In the following, each image starts with the image before it.

 In the case of the versioned `heasarc` images, each image starts with the one before it with `latest` tag, rather than tracking individual versions.